Karan886/AgileGrid/ReadMe.md

    - ./Modules/Score.lua - module that creates score objects by providing the object with helpful update score functions and also interactive transitions.
    - ./Modules/DialogBox.lua - module that creates custom dialog box to prompt the user.
+- ./ParticleAffects - contains JSON files that defines options for different particle affects in the game.